Kham: Ethnic groups

 The people of Kham, the Khampas, are reputed warriors renowned for their marksmanship and horsemanship.
 References state many Khampas in the Hor States include mention of their Mongolian heritage.

 There are significant differences in traditions and beliefs—even physical appearance—between the peoples of Kham and Lhasa.
 Most of Kham's residents speak Khams Tibetan while at least one-third of the residents are speakers of Qiangic languages, a family of twelve distinct but interrelated languages that are not closely related to Khams Tibetan.

 As a frontier region, Kham integrated and "Tibetanized" early Mongolian and Chinese populations.
 After Güshri Khan's invasion of Kham in 1639, Mongolian people and Amdo's tribal people resettled to the region.

-Khampa men are sometimes described as taller than other Tibetan groups, but available anthropometric studies on high-altitude Tibetan populations generally report average adult male heights between 165 cm and 168 cm.
-There is no peer-reviewed data supporting claims of significantly greater height.
+Khampa men are sometimes described as taller than other Tibetan groups and among one of the tallest people in Asia, with the reported average height of an adult men being 180 cm.
+This can be seen through records of various anthropologists.